 Introduction to Mysore course

 This 4-week course will introduce you to our Mysore style class.
 You will be given personalized one - on - one instruction of the foundational posture sequences and breathing techniques which make up Ashtanga yoga.
 Our teachers will help you learn the sequences at your own pace and ability.
+All levels are welcome and appropriate for those new to the Ashtanga yoga practice.
 More info >

 Short Forms classes are guided classes focusing on medleys of postures from the Ashtanga method.
 These powerful yet condensed sequences allow students to explore various aspects of the practice in a creative way.
 These classes are suitable for less experienced students yet make an excellent support practice for established practitioners.